 Information Disclosure.
 When leveraging an application distribution system such as the App Store to collect data to be used for research purposes, it is very important that the user downloading the application is fully informed about the nature of the application and the data being collected, as well as how the data is going to be handled.
 Full disclosure of such information is often required by universities IRB and disclaimers should be made clear in the application terms of service.
-Given the sensitive nature of the iPhone CenceMe data, i.e., inference labels from sensor data, our university IRB makes us add a different consent form following the terms of service page which explicitly mentions the purpose of the application and describes the nature of the data.
+Given the sensitive nature of the iPhone CenceMe data, i.e., inference labels from sensor data, our university IRB makes us add a different consent form following the terms of service page which explicitly mentions the purpose of the application and describes the nature of the data collected along with the use we are making of the data.